streamnative/oxia/docs/go-api.md

 The cache is kept up to date using Oxia notification, to invalidate whenever a record is updated.

-Change don through the cache are also immediately reflected in the cache.
+Changes done through the cache are also immediately reflected in the cache.
 For updates done outside the cache instance, the cache will be eventually consistent, meaning that a cache read could return a stale value for a short amount of time.